- Majors & Degrees

 - Full- and part-time curriculum plans.

-- Variety of specialty areas and role options within specialty areas.
+- Variety of specialty areas and role options.

-- Financial Aid opportunities including traineeships, research/teaching assistantships and graduate scholarships are available.
+- Financial Aid opportunities including traineeships, research/teaching assistantships and graduate scholarships.

 - Option to emphasize research in any specialty area.

-- Faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship.
+- Responsive faculty who are nationally recognized for teaching excellence, nursing leadership, scholarly research and student mentorship.

 - State-of-the art teaching facilities.